 MII-PS is a one-year professional degree in innovation and design thinking that takes advantage of Carnegie Mellon University's rich history in design, engineering and pioneering work in the field of integrated product development.

 Jointly offered by the Department of Mechanical Engineering, the School of Design, and the Tepper School of Business, all of which are leaders in their field, the MII-PS program immerses students in a truly interdisciplinary environment, at both the program and university level.
-Access to the university's seven world-class schools and colleges help students tailor their MII-PS experience to meet
+Access to the university's seven world-class schools and colleges help students tailor their MII-PS experience to meet their unique personal and professional goals.

 E&TIM is a one-year interdisciplinary master's program offered by Carnegie Mellon’s distinguished College of Engineering, one of the top 10 engineering schools in the country.
 It is coordinated by the Department of Engineering and Public Policy with collaboration from other schools, including the Heinz School of Public Policy and Management, the Department of Social & Decision Sciences (in the Dietrich College of Humanities & Social Sciences), and the Tepper School of Business.